stroiman/go-dom/README.md

 >
 > This is only a POC
 >
-> This readme file was written before any code was added, and describes the
+> Much of this readme file was written before any code was added, and describes
-> intent of the project; why it was conceived, and the benefits that it brings.
+> the intent of the project, and the benefits that it brings.
 >
-> Also this starts as a hobby project for learning; there is no guarantee that
+> This starts as a hobby project for learning; there is no guarantee that it
-> it will ever become a useful tool; unless it will gain traction and support of
+> will ever become a useful tool; unless it will gain traction and support of
 > multiple developers.

 [Software license](./LICENSE.txt) (note: I currently distribute the source under